Nylon 3D Printing Service

 DFM: Each type of 3D printing technology requires special considerations during the design phase.
 For example, with FDM parts you should be mindful of support structures and consider the layer orientation that will generate maximum strength.
 SLS and MJF parts need drain holes to remove unused powder from internal cavities and should not have overly thick walls.
 Design-for-manufacturability (DFM) principles need to be applied from the start.

-Choose the right plastic and process: Each of the above plastics and machine combinations is better suited to certain applications.
-If the goal is to produce a temporary tooling jig then FDM may be the best option.
+Choose the right plastic and process: Each of the above plastics and process combinations is better suited to certain applications.
+If the goal is to produce a temporary tooling jig, then Nylon 12 in FDM may be suitable.
 However, if a visual prototype is required, then SLS or MJF may better suit your needs.
+Use specialty or filled materials when the application demands it; otherwise, you may be paying more for characteristics you don't need.

 Finishes